Raise Our Voice in Parliament is back for 2025

-What should the government do today to make life better for young Aussies tomorrow?
+“What steps should the government take today to build a better tomorrow for young Australians?”

 Where do I start?